orgua/shepherd_v2_planning/44_hw_performance_v2.1r0.rst

     - difference: TargetGPIO was pulled up with 100k instead of 10k and 1k to lvl-changer
     - Theory: something is pulling down, maybe FET-Connection is not working as expected

+Trying to find reason of slow rising edges
+- Taking apart the LSF
+    - refB is sources with 240k on 3.306 V, settling at 1.524 V
+    - refA settles at 0.967 V (between 1M and 100k) -> voltage drop over FET (refAB) is 0.558 mV
+    - modding refB with 200k increases refB to 1.625 V, refA to 1.053 V -> drop = .572 V
+- LSF-SignalPads A to B -> resistance while on = 6 Ohm, off = infinite
+- 100k as PU on Target side worsens the edge-timing

 TODO: test reverse-channel
 TODO: test 1k PU on BB-Side
 TODO: add scope-shots to project with leading 3xx
+TODO: Goal 1Mbit UART

 Program EEPROM